Doctors Whose Performance Gives Cause for Concern

-If you have concerns about a colleagues performance and wish to discuss the matter further then you should either contact the LMC and speak to a Medical Director or discuss the concerm with the Medical Director of the Area Team.
-If you speak to the LMC first and the matter is significant then the LMC will support you in taking further action via the Area Team.
+If you have concerns about a colleague's performance and wish to discuss the matter further then you should either contact the LMC and speak to a Medical Director or discuss the concern with the Local Area Performance Team of NHS England.
+If you speak to the LMC first and the matter is significant then the LMC will support you in taking further action via the Local Area Performance Team.

 You have a duty under the GMC 'Duties of a Doctor' to act on concerns about a colleague's performance.
 We recognise that this is not an easy action to take and will support you and your colleague through the process.

-Occasionally concerns raised are more serious and the Area Team may be obliged to take action.
+Sometimes the concerns raised are serious and the Local Area Performance Team may be obliged to take action.

 This process is not voluntary and may have serious consequences.

 GPs facing these procedures should seek further advice and support from Wessex LMCS and/or their medical defence organisation at the earliest opportunity.

 Documentation relating to the Regulation of Primary Care

 The disciplinary and list management procedures are laid down in legislation.